awsdocs/amazon-ecs-developer-guide/doc_source/firelens-taskdef.md

 **Important**
 FireLens listens on port `24224`, so to ensure that the FireLens log router isn't reachable outside of the task you should not allow ingress traffic on port `24224` in the security group your task uses\.
 For tasks using the `awsvpc` network mode, this is the security group associated with the task\.
 For tasks using the `host` network mode, this is the security group associated with the Amazon EC2 instance hosting the task\.
 For tasks using the `bridge` network mode, don't create any port mappings that use port `24224`\.

 The following task definition example defines a log router container that uses Fluent Bit to route its logs to CloudWatch Logs\.
-It also defines an application container that uses a log configuration to route logs to Amazon Kinesis Data Firehose\.
+It also defines an application container that uses a log configuration to route logs to Amazon Kinesis Data Firehose and sets the memory used to buffer events to the 2 MiB\.

 ```
 {